Compare Auto Insurance in Scottsdale

 Maricopa County, where Scottsdale is located, along with Phoenix, has an average commute time of 26 minutes.
 During rush hour commute times average about 31 minutes.
 This isn’t terrible traffic congestion for a large sprawling city like Phoenix.

-Moving violations like speeding tickets, accidents, running a red light, and drunk driving will give you a bad driving record.
-If that happens you could be required to buy high-risk auto insurance.
-This will lead to higher insurance rates.
+Moving violations like speeding tickets, accidents, running a red light, and drunk driving add points to your driver's license.
+You do not want to shop for car insurance with a bad driving record.
+You could be required to buy a high-risk insurance policy.
+This can make your premium very expensive.

 The City of Scottsdale Municipal Court website allows you to pay traffic citations, tells drivers how to contest tickets, and provides helpful traffic court information.